bmnepali/marionette-browserify-gulp-demo/README.md

 - Image optimization
 - Error Notifications in Notification Center
 - Express (from npm)
+- Karma with Mocha tests using Browserify to bundle a test runner.
+- Test coverage using Istanbul through Karma-coverage.

 If you've never used Node or npm before, you'll need to install Node.
 If you use homebrew, do: